YASH01-ak/STUDYY/README.md

 ---

-## ⚖️ Copyright & Content Notice

-### Original Code & Design

-The original **HTML, CSS, JavaScript, and design work** created specifically for this project are the work of the project author unless otherwise stated.

-Please do not copy, redistribute, or present the project's original code or design as your own without permission.

-### Third-Party Content

-Some educational information, terminology, references, or other materials may be based on publicly available educational sources.

-**STUDYY does not claim ownership of third-party copyrighted material.**

-Any third-party material remains the property of its respective copyright holder and should be used according to the applicable copyright terms and licenses.

-Where applicable, third-party assets or resources should retain their original attribution or license information.

 ### Educational Purpose

 This website is created for **educational and learning purposes**.

 STUDYY is not affiliated with or officially endorsed by any textbook publisher, educational board, school, or other organization unless explicitly stated.

----

-## 📜 License

-Unless a separate license is included in this repository:

-**The original source code and design of this project are not granted an open-source license by default.**

-That means others should not assume they have permission to copy, modify, redistribute, or commercially use the original code.

-Third-party content, libraries, images, fonts, and other resources are subject to their respective licenses.

 ---